Note: While we strictly tested these brooms on dog hair, they will work just as well with cat hair or any other pet that sheds.

 Yep, that’s right.
 The hair clumps up, and you can even pick it up without a dustpan if you so choose.

-Your traditional broom just doesn’t compare.
+Your traditional broom or dust mop just doesn’t compare.
 Those nylon bristles could sweep back and forth all they want, but they still fail to adequately remove dog fur – especially on carpet.
 So many stray hairs.

 Brooms designed specifically for removing dog hair differ dramatically in their appearance.